derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN.md

 That's the entire presentation.
 If you have any questions, please feel free to ask."

 **Key Message:** "Simple, fast, and reliable DCP documentation Q&A tool"

----

-## Time Management Guide

-- **Part 1 (PowerPoint):** 10 minutes
-  - Slide 1: 2 minutes
-  - Slide 2: 3 minutes
-  - Slide 3: 4 minutes
-  - Slide 4: 1 minute

-- **Part 2 (Live Demo):** 10 minutes
-  - Interface Overview: 1 minute
-  - Agent Selection: 1 minute
-  - Question 1 (Short): 2 minutes
-  - Question 2 (Long): 3 minutes
-  - Question 3 (Error Handling): 2 minutes
-  - Conversation History: 1 minute

-- **Closing:** 1 minute

-**Total Time: ~21 minutes** (With Q&A: ~23-25 minutes)

----

-## Important Notes

-- ❌ DO NOT mention: Flask, SocketIO, OAuth, or other technical stacks
-- ❌ DO NOT explain backend architecture
-- ❌ DO NOT mention Streamlit
-- ✅ Focus only on what users see
-- ✅ Focus only on "what you can do"
-- ✅ Emphasize source citations